bherila/2020-website/src/react.knowledge.md

 - Use yarn for package management, not npm
 - Run `yarn add` instead of `npm install`
+- Jest requires `jest-environment-jsdom` to be installed separately for tests using JSDOM

 ## React Bootstrap Components